16 Foods You Shouldn’t Keep in the Freezer

 If you don’t want mushy pasta, you probably don’t want your rice to be mushy either.
 That’s why cooked rice should never be kept in the freezer.
 It’s not dangerous to eat, but it will lose its taste and texture.
 Don’t miss these froze foods nutritionists swear by.

 Leftover gravy is a problematic thing to have in your kitchen.
 It tastes delicious, but only lasts about two days in the fridge.
 To make matters worse, cream- and milk-based gravies won’t hold up in the freezer; they’ll separate and turn lumpy when they thaw.
 Luckily, flour-based gravy can last up to four months in a freezer.
-Check out these surprising foods that taste better frozen.

 Egg white-based icing is not meant to be kept in the freezer; it will lose its fluffiness and “weep,” aka emit liquid, once it thaws.
 The same goes for meringue, which is also made from egg whites.
 Thawed meringue will become rubbery.

 Some cooks stand by freezing extra garlic before cloves start sprouting, saying to coat whole cloves or pureed, peeled cloves in a neutral-flavored oil before freezing.
 However, the National Center for Home Food Preservation warns that garlic tends to get strong and bitter once it’s been frozen.
 If you do decide to try to freeze garlic, know that its taste may be at risk.
 On the other hand, here are 19 foods you didn’t know you could freeze.
+Also, find out how long garlic lasts.

 Garlic isn’t the only seasoning that doesn’t cooperate with the freezer.
 Onion and paprika will change flavor, celery seasonings will get stronger and curry will develop a musty off-flavor, the National Center for Home Food Preservation says.
 Like garlic, pepper, green pepper, cloves and imitation vanilla can turn strong and bitter during freezing.
 Next, read up on these some foods you shouldn’t keep in the refrigerator.